Mary Murdoch: Early life and education

 Murdoch was born on 26 September 1864 in Elgin, Scotland, the youngest child of Jane (née Macdonald) and William Murdoch.
 Her father was a solicitor.
 She was educated by governesses before attending Weston House School, Elgin.
 She subsequently attended Manor Mount Girls' Collegiate School in London, after which she received tuition in Lausanne, Switzerland.

 She returned to Elgin to care for her widowed and invalided mother, who died in 1887.
 Around this time she discovered what she regarded as the "love of her life", medicine.
 Her ambition was encouraged by the family doctor, Dr Adams.
 She studied to be a doctor at the London School of Medicine for Women, funded by money that her mother had left her.
 While at the school she was curator of its museum.
-She completed her studies in Scotland and qualified in 1892.
+She studied a midwifery course at the Maternity Hospital, Brighton, completed her studies in Scotland and formally qualified in 1892.

 Career

 In 1893 she began her association with Hull when she became a house surgeon at the Victoria Hospital for Sick Children, which had opened two years previously, in Park Street.
-In 1894 she joined the British Medical Association.
+In 1894 she joined the British Medical Association and she was also a member of the Association of Registered Medical Women.
 She moved to work at Tottenham Fever Hospital in London in 1895.
 Illness followed and the following year she was back in Hull as the city's first female general practitioner.

 In 1900 she employed as an assistant, the newly qualified doctor Louisa Martindale.
 They worked closely together not just as partners in their business.
 In 1902 they went on a cycling holiday together, visiting Vienna, Berlin and Switzerland.
 They were in partnership until 1906.
 When she wrote her biography, Martindale spent a chapter on their life together.